Chicken Coops: Complete Guide (2024)

 weasels only need half an inch to enter a coop; oftentimes, they use mouse and rodent tunnels to enter and decapitate your flock (they only kill, they won’t eat them)

 - put a lock on the chicken coop door

 some hunters are smart enough to open doors, so you will need to lock them or get an automatic door

 - collect your eggs daily

-snakes are only interested in the eggs, keep the eggs out to remove any temptation
+snakes and rats are only interested in the eggs, keep the eggs out to remove any temptation

-We’ve covered plenty of topics regarding our beloved chicken coops, but we’d love to hear from you.
+We’ve covered many topics regarding our beloved chicken coops, but we’d love to hear from you.

 What kind of coop did you go for?
 Do you have any tips for other chicken fans?